Skip to main content

 Will I continue to receive my Social Security?

 Recipients will continue to receive their Social Security and SSI checks.
 The Social Security Administration (SSA) will provide limited services like issuing Social Security cards and holding appointments for benefit applications.
 However, SSA will stop services like benefit verifications and processing overpayments.
-Customer service wait times will dramatically increase.
+Customer service wait times will likely increase.

 Will Medicare or Medicaid be interrupted?